s3lite/s3lite/README.md

 `static` `database (s3FileName, [options])` `→` `{Database}`

 Init Database object.
-It **doesn't** fetch database file or open SQLite connection.
-Database object is in lazy mode, it means during first query it will fetch the database file and open connection to SQLite.<br>
+It **doesn't** fetch a database file or open SQLite connection.
+The database object is in lazy mode, it means during first query it will fetch the database file and open connection to SQLite.<br>
-If you need to open database before executing the sql query use the `db.open()` method.
+If you need to open a database before executing sql query, use `db.open()` method.

 **Parameters:**